sonic-net/SONiC/doc/config_yang_validation/config_db_yang_validation.md

 - Call into Python GCU code for YANG validation
 - Call into D-bus GCU APIs
 - C++ to invoke GCU command line

+D-bus GCU APIs are being supported and utilized by the gNMI project; as such, our preferred implementation is to leverage D-bus GCU APIs for this project as well.

 ## Additional Features

 ### Validation Error Output - Exception Handling